arcticfox1919/awesome-dart-zh/README.md

 <p id="server-frameworks"></p>

 ## 服务端框架
+* [arowana](https://github.com/arcticfox1919/arowana) - A lightweight HTTP server framework for Dart,It can be used in Flutter and run to mobile platforms.
 * [Jaguar](https://github.com/Jaguar-dart/jaguar) - A server framework built for speed, simplicity and extensibility.
 * [Start](https://github.com/lvivski/start) - Sinatra inspired web framework to serve static files, handle dynamic requests, websockets and create JSON responses.
 * [Shelf](https://pub.dartlang.org/packages/shelf) - Shelf makes it easy to create and compose web servers and parts of web servers.